Honda Civic: Sixth generation (1995)

-Introduced in September 1995 for the 1996 model year, the sixth-generation featured updated styling although less radical than previous redesigns.
-Suspension and engine options were available along with their first Natural Gas Powered Civic, the GX.
-In the United States, model year 1996 to 2000 the Civic was sold under the CX, DX, EX, EXR, HX, LX, and for Canada, SE, and Si trims; all base models were made with 1.6-liter 4-cylinder engines.
+Introduced in September 1995 for the 1996 model year, the sixth generation featured updated styling, although less radical than previous redesigns.
+Suspension and engine options were available along with the first natural gas powered Civic, the GX.
+In the United States, model year 1996 to 2000 Civics were sold under the CX, DX, EX, EXR, HX, LX, and for Canada, SE, and Si trims; all base models were made with 1.6-liter 4-cylinder engines.
 The EX-CX are all SOHC (Honda D engine).
 The CX, DX and LX all have SOHC (D16Y7) 4-cylinder engines; whereas the EX has a 1.6L 16-valve SOHC VTEC (D16Y8) engine producing 127 hp, and the HX has a D16Y5 VTEC-E engine producing 115 hp.
 The USDM Si and Canadian SiR came with a 1.6L 16-valve DOHC VTEC (B16A2) engine producing 160 hp.
 The first Civic Si coupe EM1 was introduced in 1999 and was produced until 2000.
 Europe saw a DOHC 1.6 VTi hatchback and sedan and a DOHC 1.8L engine was available for the Domani related 5-door liftback and estate.
 In Canada, the Acura EL is based on the Civic, and was replaced by the CSX in 2006.

 Seventh generation (2000)

 The seventh-generation Civic was released in September 2000, for the 2001 model year.
-While the redesign retained the previous generation's exterior dimensions, interior space was improved in part by using a flat rear floor thus bumping up Civic to a compact car size segment.
+While it retained the previous generation's exterior dimensions, interior space was improved in part by using a flat rear floor thus bumping up Civic to a compact car size segment.
 The front suspension was changed from that of a double wishbone to a MacPherson strut, in order to lower costs, as well as allow more engine bay room for the newly introduced Honda K-series engine.
 Power was also increased on some trim levels.
 The four main trim levels were DX, LX, EX and HX.
 The Civic Coupe was no longer sold in Japan starting with this generation.

 In North America, coupe and sedan body styles were available, except for the Si (SiR in Canada) which was offered only as a three-door hatchback.
 The rest of the world received three- and five-door hatchbacks.
 The Type R was redesigned as well this time using a more powerful i-VTEC engine and using the three-door hatchback body style.
 This generation saw Honda introduce their first Civic Hybrid, powered by a 1.3-liter engine.